beachfront/beachfront-io-android-sdk/README.md

 ## Installing the SDK
 1. [Get a Beachfront.io account](http://beachfront.io/join) if you don't already have one.
 2. Login to the dashboard and create a new app.
-3. Click 'Edit App' and you will see your App ID & Ad Unit Id (copy for later).
+3. Click 'Edit App' and you will see your App ID (copy for later).
 4. Download the SDK and copy the .jar into the /lib folder of your Android Project.
 5. For Eclipe Users: Make sure the jar files in the lib folder are selected in the 'Order and Export' tab of the Java Build Path panel.
 3. Add an Activity in the application node of AndroidManifest.xml: